hello-nyxo/nyxo-app/README.md

 - And more

 The plan is to develop Nyxo further and allow contributions from everyone.
 If you want to for example build a new sleep visualization or add support for new sleep tracker, we will gladly welcome a pull request of that :)

+## Can I help?
+Always!

+If you like the app, go give it 5 stars and a review!
+It helps more people find the app, and makes the developer very happy 😊

+If you know a language other than English, help us translate the app!

 ## Getting started